| If you

 Potash, magnesium, molybdenum and perhaps nitrogen are

 soils assist solubility of iron, copper, zinc and manganese which may

-become insoluble and unavailable in an alkaline or over-limed
+become insoluble and unavailable in an alkaline or over-limed soil.

-prefor a neutral to a slightly acid soil, that is, a pH from
+most plants prefor a neutral to a slightly acid soil, that is, a pH

-known as agricultural lime, which has a mild action
+limestone, also known as agricultural lime, which has a mild action

 that may take many weeks to have an appreciable effect on acidity or

-soil structure, but other fertilisrs can be spread,
+soil structure, but other fertilisrs can be spread, seeds can be

 For good results